1956 Winter Olympics: Venues

 The bobsleigh run (Pista Olimpica di Bob – Eugenio Monti), was originally constructed in 1928.
 The track was rebuilt and expanded several times during the years leading up to the Olympics.
-A state-of-the-art signal board was installed displaying a diagram of the run with the position of each sleigh on the run shown with lights, this track will host again the bobsleigh along the skeleton and the luge again during the 2026 Winter Olympics.
+A state-of-the-art signal board was installed displaying a diagram of the run with the position of each sleigh on the run shown with lights.
+Despite being closed in 2008, the track was replaced and hosted the bobsleigh, the skeleton, and the luge during the 2026 Winter Olympics.

 Situated around 2.5 km from Cortina, near Zuel, the "Italia" Jump (Trampolino Olimpico Italia) was originally built in 1923 as the "Franchetti" Jump.
 After modifications in 1926, the first structure was demolished in 1939 and rebuilt in 1940.
 With the 1956 Games coming to Cortina, the jump had to be updated again to comply with the technical demands of the Olympics.
 On 15 April 1955, the "Franchetti" Jump was finally demolished and the new "Italia Jump" was completed in the same year at a cost of nearly ITL 310 million ($500,000).
-The reinforced concrete platform was 54 m high, and possessed a 87.5 m long, 35° steep in-run.
+The reinforced concrete platform was 54 m high, and possessed an 87.5 m long, 35° steep in-run.
 Two grandstands, each with a capacity for 3,000 people, were placed on either side of the landing slope; a natural amphitheatre at the bottom of the hill could hold up to 40,000 standing spectators.
 A special road was built between Cortina and the venue for the transport of athletes, officials and authorities.

 The Snow Stadium (Stadio della neve) was constructed 2 km from Cortina, and hosted all of the cross-country events.
 Two grandstands were constructed to accommodate 6,000 people.
 Three types of cross-country courses were constructed: one of 15 km, three of 5 km, and four of 10 km.
 Some of these courses went through the bobsleigh run.
 As a result, a bridge had to be constructed so events occurring in the two venues would not interfere with each other.

 The alpine runs (Le piste alpine) were built on the slopes of Monte Tofana and Monte Faloria in the nearby Dolomite alps.
 The men's and women's downhill and slalom races were held on Tofana.
 Faloria was the site of the two giant slalom events.
 It took nearly two years to complete construction of the runs.
 In previous years, lack of snow was never an issue, but in the winter of 1956 there was insufficient snowfall for skiers to safely navigate the runs.
 As a consequence, snow had to be transported from other parts of the mountains by the Italian army.